 Many might have heard of the so-called ‘Kennedy curse’, a tragic sequence of events that befell the Kennedy family throughout the 20thcentury.
 Joseph P Kennedy was an Irish-American millionaire and politician, who had been born into a New England political family and made his fortune in films, whisky and steel.
 He and Rose Elizabeth Fitzgerald – an intensely devout princess of Boston's Catholic aristocracy – married in 1914 and had nine children, many of whom would meet premature ends.

 The couple’s eldest son, Joe Jr – who had been groomed since childhood by his father for the future presidency of the United States – was killed in action in 1944 while serving as a pilot during the Second World War.
 Their fourth child, Kathleen, was also killed in a plane crash, while flying with her lover from Britain to the south of France in 1948.

-Though many of these incidents, and others, have been written about and analysed countless times since the middle of the century – and, in the case of Ted Kennedy’s incident, recently dramatised in the 2018 film Chappaquiddick – fewer people know about the fate of Rosemary Kennedy (1918–2005), the third child and eldest daughter of the Kennedys.
+Though many of these incidents, and others, have been written about and analysed countless times since the middle of the century– fewer people might know about the fate of Rosemary Kennedy (1918–2005), the third child and eldest daughter of the Kennedys.

 A difficult arrival